 If you are interested in having your non-profit organization apply, please contact email@example.com.

-The Troupe performs a one-night out-of-town engagement of our Spring Show approximately a month after the close of our New York run.
+The Troupe often performs a one-night out-of-town engagement of our Spring Show approximately a month after the close of our New York run.
 The location changes every year, so please check back here each year for the current information.
+If you would like to host such a performance next summer, please DOWNLOAD THE RFP and submit your proposal by October 31.

 William Schwenk Gilbert (1836-1911) was raised with three younger sisters in middle-class London by a Scottish mother and a retired English naval surgeon who wrote novels.
 He attended the Great Ealing School, earned a B.A. at King’s College, London, read for the law at the Inner Temple, and then spent four unsuccessful years as a barrister.
 He passed the time between clients writing and illustrating satiric verse under the name Bab (a childhood nickname).
 When Fun magazine agreed to print one in 1861, he was on his way: the hundred Bab Ballads he wrote over the next decade provided many plots and characters for the G&S operettas.
 Writing ballads led to writing plays and comic operas and to learning stagecraft.
 Queen Victoria was not amused by Gilbert’s gibes at the ruling class, so he wasn’t knighted until 1907, six years after her death—and 24 years after his partner Sullivan.
 (At one Windsor Castle command performance, Gilbert’s name was omitted from the program.)
 Gilbert married an Army officer’s daughter and died of a heart attack at 74 while rescuing a young woman from drowning at his country estate.